What size machine can I build and how big is the work area?

 What is this machine capable of, what can it do?

-The kit is made to suit a 2.2kW water cooled spindle.
+The kit uses a 2.2kW water cooled spindle.
 With full speed control via G-code, it can reliably and repeatably engrave, drill, machine, cut and pocket a number of different materials – wood, plastics, even aluminium.
 The key to successful cutting is getting the Spindle RPM, feed speed and depth of cut correct for each material.
 The documentation provided with the kit includes a formula to work these out and eliminate guesswork.
 Many of my customers are using their machines commercially on a daily basis with excellent results.

 Is the kit easy to assemble?

 The kit has been designed to make it very easy to build – virtually everything is included and the steel work is limited to just the 3 rails.
 It’s best to have the supplier cut them to length, so all you have to do is mark out and drill the holes.
-You don’t have to be very precise, preferably within a mm.
+You don’t have to be very precise, preferably within 1 mm.
 You can drill them slightly oversize to make it easier.
-A pedestal drill is nice, but you can get by with a good 18v cordless drill.
+A pedestal drill is nice, but you can get by with a good battery drill.

 While the kit is easy to assemble, the final results will reflect the time and care you put into assembling the kit.
 As the kit only needs to be assembled once, I highly recommend you take your time and do it right.